Darkatek7/AmazonBot/README.md

-# AmazonDE_Bot
+# Amazon_Bot
-This is a Bot for checking and buying a Product on Amazon.de
+This is a Bot for checking and buying a Product on Amazon

 ### Windows only!
 ### Be careful, this buys everything in your Cart!